naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Cranion: Nah, yah idjits go have fun.
 I'm taking a nap.

 Dino: HEY!
-I'm no loser!
-Right boss?
+I'm no idiot!

 Sticky: Shut it and get in the skull van!